 We have not historically provided equity awards (in the form of stock options or performance-based restricted stock) to our executives on an annual basis.
-In 2010, the compensation committee established a three-year program to award performance-based restricted stock to executive officers based on Company-wide performance (e.g. EPS) in 2011, 2012, and 2013.
-This compensation committee decided to continue this program through 2014 and 2015.
+The compensation committee has established an annual program to award performance-based restricted stock to executive officers based on Company-wide performance (e.g. EPS), which was again renewed for 2016.